 Before we dive into the exciting part, here are some tips and tricks you should know.
 This will help you better clean stubborn stains and dirt on the grout lines.

-- Use Electric Toothbrush
+• Use Electric Toothbrush

-- Avoid Straight Vinegar
+• Avoid Straight Vinegar

-- Pour Boiling Water Into the Grout
+• Pour Boiling Water Into the Grout

 Before cleaning the grout, you can pour boiling water into the affected area.
 The heat will help remove the grime.

-If the grout is very grimy or dirty, set the paste onto the grout for around 10 minutes.
-If you use a baking soda and hydrogen peroxide paste, leave the mixture for about 15 to 20 minutes.
+If you use baking soda and hydrogen peroxide paste (we cover this below), leave the mixture for 15 to 20 minutes.
 Let it sit because it takes time for the whitening properties to work.

 How to Clean Grout with Baking Soda